 Newton's World - The Sacred and the Seculartheories explaining experimental data were not clearly separated in Newton's time.
 The controversy which Galileo's discoveries stirred up with the Catholic church are but one small illustration.
 The transition from the medieval belief in crystaline spheres emitting celestial music to the post- Newtonian world of scientific astronomy, guided by his theories, was slow but unrelenting during the 14th to 17th centuries.

-As in Dumas' "The Three Musketeers," there are actually four, not three, laws needed to explain the motion of planets.
+As in Dumas' "The n Musketeers," there are actually four, not three, laws needed to explain the motion of planets.
 The "three laws" of textbook fame and the "law of universal gravity" have to work together to produce the equation of motion.
 On the other hand, the "First Law" is a consequence of the second. so we take one away and add another, we end up with three laws anyway.
 Before plunging into Newton's theoretical contributions, we need to look at another important area of exploration essential to understanding his work, the state of physical theory in his time.
-If you already understand the basic concepts of static forces, you may skip the following section and go directly to the section on dynamic forces.

-At equilibrium, the sum of all forces acting on each mass is zero.Vector algebra
+At equilibrium, the sum of all forces acting on a mass is zero.Vector algebra

 Warning: Two paragraphs of math concepts ahead!
 We promised no higher math, but we must mention vectors.
 The motion of the mass in the spring-pendulum applet was just up and down in one dimension, along a vertical line.
 Position was described by one number (the elevation above the floor, or the extension of the spring) and so was velocity.
 In the applet at the left, motions are confined to a plane, or two dimensions.
 The position is given by two numbers, and forces have a direction.
 For our purposes, we can say that a vector is a pair of numbers.
 When we consider motion in three dimensional space, then positions, velocities, and forces are given by a triplet of numbers.
 The concept of vectors involves more than this, but considering a vector as n-tuple of numbers, known as the components of a vector, (a pair, a triplet,..) is sufficient here for our uses.
 One vector equation is actually three equations, one for each component.
 Think of it as a shorthand way of grouping together the numbers which have similar physical meanings.